bb-io/docs/src/content/docs/apps/Google Sheets.mdx

 - **Search spreadsheets** Gets all spreadsheets
 - **Delete sheet** Deletes sheet
 - **Clear sheet range** Clears the values of all cells within a specified range
+- **Find sheet column** Providing a row index and a cell value, return column position (letter) where said value is located

 ### Glossary Actions